Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/1 - Adapting to Input.md

 ### 4: Input is transient

 - Knowing what input someone uses one moment tells you little about what will be used next
-- Input = Schrödinger's Cat
+- Input = Schrödinger’s Cat
   - You can detect it when it’s used
   - Input can be added or removed in seconds, so you cannot rely on certain input method